Please note: this post has been edited to reflect changes to certain credit card names, images, and earning structures.

 And there are plenty of good ones!

 I really like the Chase Freedom Flex card.
-It offers a 0% intro APR on purchases within 15 months of being approved.
+It offers a 0% introductory APR on eligible purchases made during the first 15 months of being approved for card membership.

 Plus, the Chase Freedom Flex offers quarterly 5% bonus categories.
 From April through June, it will be grocery stores.
 That alone is worth getting the card.
 Lyft purchases through March 2022 also earn 5%!
 (All other spend earns 1%.)

-The Chase Ink Business Cash Credit Card offers a 0% intro APR on purchases within 12 months of being approved.
+The Chase Ink Business Cash Credit Card offers a 0% introductory APR on eligible purchases made during the first 12 months of being approved for card membership.

 Here’s what is great about this card, especially right now: it earns 5% cashback (or 5X Ultimate Rewards points) on the first $25,000 spent in combined purchases on internet, cable and phone services and office supply stores each account anniversary year.